'LORD, YOU COULD NOT LOVE ME MORE!' SAINT JOHN PAUL II AND THE SHROUD OF TURIN

 The Good Samaritans of Markowa: The Sacrificial Love of the Ulma Family

-We are blessed to offer our pilgrims the opportunity to learn about an venerate the first-class relics of the recently beatified Ulma family, a peasant Polish family that lived during the Nazi occupation of Poland.
+Learn about an venerate the first-class relics of the recently beatified Ulma family, a peasant Polish family that lived during the Nazi occupation of Poland.

 Thomas More